How to Paint Flowers on Bars of Soap, a simple tutorial for this wonderful gift idea.

 The violets may be the easiest to paint.
 You can do these in many colors, it does not have to be purples.

 The poppy one is fun, and though I did not include it in the video, I may come back and add just a video of the Poppy.
-(I have to redo it, the camera shut off halfway through the poppy and I did not realize it)
+See post linked below to get more instructions for painting poppies.

 The last step was sealing it with the same decoupage as I began with.